Be-positive/chat_app/README.md

 # Chat_app

-Chat app for life chatting.
+Compicated Chat app for life chatting.
+It's not easy to use but i'm working on them.

-// needs to wotk with chat, main problem i don't know now how to do it for multiple user chatting alone, not inside group chat for everyone
+// Must have problems with chat:
+- correct all errors which exist when u upload dependencies;
+- need to upload code with new features;
+- multiple users using in one moment, chattin face to face, not inside a group chat.